How To Make Perfect Pork Crackling

 I love Pork Crackling (which you may know as Pork Rinds or Pork Scratchings, depending on where you’re from).
-But it’s often a disappointment, either soft and underdone, or burn and completely wasted!
-But when it’s crunch and crackly, it is so good.
+But it’s often a disappointment, either soft and underdone, or burnt and completely wasted!
+But when it’s crunchy and crackly, it is so good.

 Pork crackling is obviously mainly fat, which makes it the perfect Paleo snack.
 Just a small amount is extremely satiating, so you can easily cook enough to last for many servings.
 Whilst you can buy them, one look at the ingredients (not to mention the uncertainty about the quality of the pork used) will probably tell you to get in the kitchen and make your own!